 Many people often stress about whether or not they can afford a trip.
 A good rule of thumb is that if it’s going to put you in crippling debt for the next year, then maybe you should save up a little for it first.
 On the other hand, if you feel that a little bit of debt won’t completely derail your financial situation, then definitely go for it.
 After all, you’re only young once and these type of experiences are worth more than anything money can buy.

 Ensure that you’ve got your bills paid for, a little bit in your savings account and you’re contributing to some sort of fund for your later years, but anything after that is free game.
 If you’re someone who’s more on the conservative side of their finances, then maybe a travel account is an appealing option for saving for a holiday.
+Others might find that using a credit card is the best option since many are geared towards travel and offer points and/or rewards.
 Deposit whatever amount of money you can afford each month into it, and dip into it whenever there’s a trip you’d like to go on, guilt free!